inventree/inventree-docs/docs/start/docker.md

 The InvenTree docker image provides a containerized webserver, however it *must* be connected with other containers (at the very least, a database backend).

-InvenTree provides sample docker-compose files to get you up and running:
+InvenTree provides sample docker compose files to get you up and running:

 - A [development](#development-server) compose file provides a simple way to spin up a development environment
 - A [production](#production-server) compose file is intended to be used in a production environment, running the web server behind a nginx proxy.